timtroendle/possibility-for-electricity-autarky/report/main.md

 ### Regions

 Using the electricity demand distribution and the land eligibility raster data set, a final vector data base of all regions and their necessary attributes can be formed.
 For that, the eligible land categories are counted and associated to their regions.

+Additionally, I am using the European Settlement Map to identify the share of rooftop areas in each region.
+Really what I am doing is identifying buildings as the map has no information on the type of the rooftop or more generally the suitability for pv.
+This step is hence an upper bound for rooftop pv potential estimation.

 ### Necessary land